geomagpy/IMBOT/README.md

 Most common level1 reason | StandardLevel description missing (in all level 1 cases)

-The median noise level of the submission is determined by selecting 3 records with minimal average K (fmi) each month.
-These 36 records correspond to 10% of the collection and are then used to estimate the average noise level.
-The selected daily records are analyzed by PSD and the individual noise level of each selected day is calculated as the mean of the amplitude spectrum between nyquist and a period of 10 seconds.
-All daily noise levels are collected and extreme outliers are removed by testing the median of distances from the median.
-Threshold are defined to correspond a 95% selection criteria in case of a normal distribution.

-### 5.2.
-IMBOT's assistance regarding data checking tasks

 Go through the analysis in detail - discuss all tasks:

 Meta info